 Background on the Medicare Annual Wellness Visit Survey

 The web-based survey was conducted by the American Academy of Family Physicians (AAFP) National Research Network, the practice-based research network of the AAFP.
 It was completed by 159 primary care providers from 145 practices in 36 states.
 The intent of the survey was to explore the variability in the assessments and tools used by physicians during the Medicare annual wellness visit.
 One of the central questions asked of providers taking the survey was whether they were using an assessment tool within each of the AWV required elements.
 CMS does not specify how providers should conduct the AWV assessment.
+But our guide to the Medicare annual wellness visit, or AWV, sorts through the confusion so that your practice can streamline the process, keeping the focus on delivering excellent patient care.

 The results of the survey, which was conducted in March 2019, were published in the May 2022 issue of the Journal of the American Board of Family Medicine.